 I’ve been busy!
 But I took some time out to look for an image of an editor at work so I could at least post that … and I happened upon this one.
 Not a woman, not behind a computer, not even wearing glasses, but hey …

-‘He’ turned out to be more interesting than I imagined.
-‘He’ is Félix Fénéon, an editor, a translator, a journalist, an author, an art critic, an art gallery director, and whatnot … After his stint as (eventually) editor-in-chief at La Revue Blanche, an art and literature magazine, he worked for some time at a Parisian newspaper, Le Matin, where from May until November 1906 it was his task to write short ‘news fillers’, des nouvelles en trois lignes (aka ‘news in three lines’).
+The editor at work turned out to be more interesting than I had imagined.
+He is Félix Fénéon, an editor, a translator, a journalist, an author, an art critic, an art gallery director, and whatnot … After his stint as (eventually) editor-in-chief at La Revue Blanche, an art and literature magazine, he worked for some time at a Parisian newspaper, Le Matin, where from May until November 1906 it was his task to write short ‘news fillers’, des nouvelles en trois lignes (aka ‘news in three lines’).
 He acquitted himself of his task with such style that his nouvelles have been compared to haiku.

 « Si mon candidat échoue, je me tue », avait déclaré M. Bellavoine, de Fresquienne (Seine-Inférieure).
 Il s’est tué.